flutter/website/src/docs/deployment/android.md

 ### When should I build app bundles versus APKs?

-The Google Play store recommends that you deploy app bundles over APKs because they allow a more efficient delivery of the application to your users.
-However, if you’re distributing your application by mens other than the Play store, an APK may be your only option.
+The Google Play Store recommends that you deploy app bundles over APKs because they allow a more efficient delivery of the application to your users.
+However, if you’re distributing your application by means other than the Play Store, an APK may be your only option.

 ### What is a fat APK?